alexpetercharles/aerosol/README.md

 # Aerosol 🤖🖌🖼

 ## About

-My first Machine Learning Project!
+Part of Christa Kuratli's project.

 This is a DCGAN for generating random aerosol posters like this:

 ![Demo Aerosol](posters/real_example.jpeg)